Master of Science in Computational Epidemiology and Systems Modeling

 MS applicants apply to our program through the University of Michigan Rackham Graduate School

-The priority deadline for applications to the MS in Computational Epidemiology and Systems Modeling program is December 1, 2023.
+The priority deadline for applications to the MS in Computational Epidemiology and Systems Modeling program is December 1, 2024.
 Applications accepted on a rolling basis after December 1, but priority for funding decisions is given to those submitted by December 1.
-Final Deadline for International Applicants: January 15, 2024.
-Applications will be accepted until May 15, 2024.
+Final Deadline for International Applicants: January 15, 2025.

 We encourage applicants to submit prior to the priority deadline to ensure they are considered for scholarships.
 Those who submit afterward are not guaranteed consideration.
 Funds are available on a first come first served basis.